 Since the study was published, multiple pharmaceutical companies conducted voluntary recalls of their ranitidine medications – including Sanofi, manufacturer of Zantac.
 As of February 27, over 15 drug producers announced voluntary recalls of the medication.

 However, on April 1, the FDA announced a request to remove all Zantac and ranitidine products from the American market.
-Initially, they found low levels of NDMA in ranitidine products and did not have sufficient evidence to recommend a full recall.
+Initially, they found low levels of NDMA in ranitidine products and there was not enough sufficient evidence for the FDA to recommend a full recall.
 However, further investigation found that the amount of NDMA in Zantac increased over time and when stored at temperatures higher than room temperature.

 This new testing confirmed the third-party lab results, finding that NDMA levels in ranitidine increase even under typically normal storage conditions – and that NDMA levels rise significantly when stored in higher temperatures.
 This includes the range of temperatures that Zantac may experience during distribution, storage, and handling by consumers.
 Additionally, the FDA found that the older a ranitidine product is, the higher levels of NDMA it contained.